qasimSM/enketo-express-oc/tutorials/oc-api.md

 -   Has an optional `pid` parameter.
 -   Has an optional `jini` parameter with string value `"true"` or `"false"`.
 Defaults to `"false"`.
 Only works if jini was configured in config.json.
 -   Has an optional `next_prompt` parameter that will add a tickbox with the `next_prompt` value (URL-decoded) above close button (on last page only).
+-   Has an optional `lang` parameter to override the default form language.

 Otherwise, use exactly as POST /survey/collect.

+### POST /survey/collect/rfc

+Returns a URL that points to a fieldsubmission view to collect a new record **and a reason-for-change UI**.

+-   Has a **required** `ecid` parameter with string value.
+-   Has an optional `pid` parameter.
+-   Has an optional `jini` parameter with string value `"true"` or `"false"`.
+Defaults to `"false"`.
+Only works if jini was configured in config.json.
+-   Has an optional `next_prompt` parameter that will add a tickbox with the `next_prompt` value (URL-decoded) above close button (on last page only).
+-   Has an optional `lang` parameter to override the default form language.

+Otherwise, use exactly as POST /survey/collect.

+### POST /survey/collect/rfc/c

+Same as POST /survey/collect/rfc except that this view has a **Close button** in the Discrepancy Note Widget.

 ### POST /survey/collect/participant